 3. Busy Ghats

-Coming back after the boat ride, the daily businesses conducted by the staircases constructed at banks of Ganges will grip you.
+Coming back after the boat ride, the daily businesses conducted by the staircases constructed at the banks of Ganges will grip you.
 The people are busy and careless, enjoying the fresh breeze, and bathing, and washing, and shaving, and singing songs!!

 4. Packed Landscape